jeffhammond/blog/Fortrans_Missing_Parallelism.md

 Finally, the above is ugly and tedious - no one wants to write code like that to execute independent tasks.

-## The OpenMP Solution
+## The OpenMP/OpenACC Solution

-There is a proven solution for Fortran task parallelism in OpenMP (4.0 or later).
+There is a proven solution for Fortran task parallelism in OpenMP (4.0 or later) or OpenACC:

 ```fortran
 program main